balamurugan1603/AI-Chatbot-EduBot-v1-and-v2-SASTRA-using-NLP/project EduBot_v2/README.txt

 * EduBot_v2 was trained on both monograms and bigrams.
 * This was trained with Tf-Idf scores vectors of the data instead of simple word presence vectors which was used to train EduBot_v1.
+* EduBot_v2 was trained with relatively more data compared to EduBot_v1.

 **************************************************************************
 FILE DESCRIPTION :